EleutherAI/cookbook/README.md

 [Transformers Math 101](https://blog.eleuther.ai/transformer-math/).
 A blog post from EleutherAI on training/inference memory estimations, parallelism, FLOP calculations, and deep learning datatypes.

-[Transformer Inference Arithmetic](https://kipp.ly/transformer-inference-arithmetic/).
+[Transformer Inference Arithmetic](https://kipp.ly/transformer-inference-arithmetic/) by Carol Chen.
 A breakdown on the memory overhead, FLOPs, and latency of transformer inference

 [LLM Finetuning Memory Requirements](https://blog.scottlogic.com/2023/11/24/llm-mem.html) by Alex Birch.
 A practical guide on the memory overhead of finetuning models.